jabranemohamed/SuiviBudget/README.md

 * Use Maven 3.6.0 or higher
 * Use Postgresql 9.5

+### Libraries
+* SpringBoot 2.2.2
+* Spring Security and JWT for the security
+* OpenApi and Swagger for the API
+* OpenCSV for Concerting CSV lines into Beans during Import CSV files

+### Installation
+....in progress

 ## Support
 For questions and help:
 * Please post in course